Carrie Fisher: Death

 On December 28, 2016, the day after Fisher's death, her mother, Debbie Reynolds, had a stroke at the home of her son, Todd, where the family was planning Fisher's burial arrangements.
 She was taken to Cedars-Sinai Medical Center, where she died later that afternoon.
 According to Todd, Reynolds had said, "I want to be with Carrie" immediately before she had the stroke.
 On January 5, 2017, a joint private memorial was held for Fisher and Reynolds.
 Fisher was cremated while her mother was entombed.
-A portion of her ashes were laid to rest beside Reynolds in a crypt at Forest Lawn Memorial Park in Hollywood Hills.
+A portion of Fisher's ashes was placed beside Reynolds in a crypt at Forest Lawn Memorial Park in Hollywood Hills.
 The remainder of those ashes are held in a giant novelty Prozac pill.

+Legacy

-In the absence of a star for Fisher on the Hollywood Walk of Fame, fans created their own memorial using a blank star.
+In the absence of a star for Fisher on the Hollywood Walk of Fame after her death, fans created their own memorial using a blank star.
 Along with flowers and candles, words put on the blank star read, "Carrie Fisher / May The Force Be With You Always / Hope".
 Fans also gathered at the Yoda Fountain outside the Lucasfilm offices in San Francisco.
+In June 2021, it was announced that Fisher would receive an official star on the Hollywood Walk of Fame in 2022.
+She received the star on May 4, 2023, which was Star Wars Day.

-In the video game Star Wars: The Old Republic, thousands of fans paid tribute to Fisher by gathering at House Organa on the planet Alderaan where Fisher's character in Star Wars resided.
-Lightsaber vigils and similar events in Fisher's honor were held at various Alamo Drafthouse Cinemas theaters and other sites.
+In the video game Star Wars: The Old Republic, thousands of fans paid tribute to Fisher by gathering at House Organa on the planet Alderaan where Fisher's character in Star Wars was raised.
+Lightsaber vigils and similar events in Fisher's honor were held at various Alamo Drafthouse Cinema theaters and other sites.
 On January 6, 2017, the lights on Broadway in Manhattan were darkened for one minute in honor of Fisher and her mother.
 Fisher and Reynolds were also both featured in the 89th Academy Awards In Memoriam segment.
 On March 25, 2017, a public memorial for mother and daughter was held at the Hall of Liberty theater in Forest Lawn Memorial Park.
 The event was streamed live on Reynolds' website.
 On April 14, a special tribute to Fisher was held by Mark Hamill during the Star Wars Celebration in Orlando.
 The 2017 film Star Wars: The Last Jedi was dedicated to her memory.

-In June 2021, it was announced that Fisher would receive an official star on the Hollywood Walk of Fame in 2022.
+On October 27, 2023, James Blunt released an album including a track called "Dark Thought" about the death of Fisher, who was a friend of his.